 What's all the kerfuffle about?

 Truffles are said to act like a natural food enhancer, increasing the flavour of other foods.
 To truly find out what all the fuss is about, head along to the annual Truffle Kerfuffle Festival, held in Manjimup in June.
 The Kerfuffle is a weekend-long celebration of truffle season in the heart of Australian truffle country.
 A hands-on and adventurous festival, visitors can join truffle hunters to search out prized truffles, eat and drink their way through the festival marketplace or get their truffle fix at exclusive dining events, workshops and sessions.

 Cooking With Truffles

-Our friends at The Truffle & Wine Co have kindly shared one of their favourite truffle recipes with you.
+Our friends at Truffle Hill have kindly shared one of their favourite truffle recipes with you.
 Starchy foods are the ultimate carrier of the truffle flavour, and Gnocchi stirred through a Truffle Cream and White Wine Sauce is one of the finest ways to showcase fresh black truffles.

 POTATO GNOCCHI, FEATURING TRUFFLE & WINE CO’S FRESH BLACK TRUFFLES

 1 cup of chicken stock (preferably homemade)